 The Value of Music in the Age of Streaming

-If there has been an overarching theme to discussions about music in 2014, one that has implicitly or explicitly cast its shadow over the largest patch of music-critical discourse for the year, then that overarching theme is the streaming economy.
+If there has been an overarching theme to discussions about music in 2014, one that has implicitly or explicitly cast its shadow over the largest patch of music-critical discourse for the year, then that overarching theme is the compare broadband internet services.
 While Spotify and its competitors (Pandora and Grooveshark among them) have existed for a few years now—practically aeons in internet time—it is only recently that their impact on patterns of musical consumption and on musicians’ and labels’ revenues has truly begun to be felt.
 Spotify was already the subject of controversy well before mid-2013 when Thom Yorke called it “the last desperate fart of a dying corpse”, and focus on the streaming service has only intensified since.
 Most recently, Taylor Swift removed her new album 1989 and her back catalogue from Spotify in response to the fact that she and her management couldn’t restrict streams of 1989 to Spotify’s paying subscribers.

 Streaming should be controversial; like piracy, it fundamentally alters the way revenue flows through the music industry.
 The evidence so far seems to suggest that the transition to a streaming economy has been a mixed blessing for the music industry.
 The availability of streaming services means that casual music listeners who have a sudden craving for, say, Madonna’s Immaculate Collection won’t be tempted to hit the Pirate Bay and torrent it, but will instead listen through a streaming service.
 However, Spotify and its ilk also eat into the revenues generated by digital music stores like Apple’s iTunes.
 Unlike piracy services, Spotify does pay artists: around seventy per cent of its revenue goes directly to royalty payments, according to an in-depth profile of the company and its founder, Daniel Ek, in the New Yorker.
 The problem is that many users access the app for free and generate revenue only through advertising, which means Spotify appears to be shrinking the size of the overall pie even as it generates larger slices, proportionally, of its income.